 Advertisements are part of the marketing of a business, and have no set format or style unless otherwise specified by an organisation’s “house style”

 Finally, Numerical Information is data that can be presented in the form of tables, charts, and graphs.
 For example, records of spending, or details of the number of employees a business has.

 What are the different types of ICT (Information Communication Technology) that are required for business document production?

 To produce this wide range of business documents, many different pieces of ICT (Information Communication Technology) and software are required.
 These can be categorised as Word Processing software, Desktop Publishing software, Database software, Spreadsheet software, Presentation software, and Customised software.

 Word Processing software is most suited for creating documents such as reports and business letters.
 This is because the software will usually only contain simple text-creation and editing features, such as spell-check functionality, and formatting settings for fonts, colours, and text alignment.
 An example of Word Processing software is Microsoft Word.

 For more complicated and word-heavy documents, such as newsletters and advertisements, Desktop Publishing software like Adobe InDesign is most suitable.
-This software makes it easier to create layouts that are more complicated, and to incorporate imagery.
+This software makes it easier to create layouts that are more complicated and to incorporate imagery.
 It will often contain considerably more complex functionality than basic word processors and allow a user to, for example, adjust typography and add decorative elements.
-Content from georgiagoddard on wordpress.

 Database software is most equipped to aid in the storage and updating of data such as customer records, whereas Spreadsheet software (such as Microsoft Excel) is better for storing number-based data, such as financial records.
 This is because most spreadsheet software contains functionality that allows for complicated equations to be completed, whereas Database software is often bespoke and would contain ordering and search functionality.